isabella232/magento-learn.en/help/free-video-library/debug-the-theme-for-exception-required-parameter-theme-dir-was-not-passed.md

 ---
 # Debug the theme for exception Required parameter theme_dir was not passed

-In this video, we’ll see how to debug why theme could not working when you faced with exception “Required parameter 'theme_dir' was not passed”.

-Running a little ahead I will say that error message means that you have a theme configured which doesn't exist on the Magento file-system, but first things first, try to imagine the situation when you really don’t know from what place that’s error message come from.
-You just see this message on the screen and site owner hanging over you a told we need to fix that ASAP!
+Debugging your theme and the exception “Required parameter 'theme_dir' was not passed”.
+This error message means you have a theme configured that doesn't exist on the Magento file-system.
+Steps to fix this error.

 #### Who is this video for?
 * Developers